Skip to Content

 Inashan’s Self-Braiding Pattern (©Ina Shan ©HairstyleCamp)

-4. When you get up to the calotte, you’ll need to draw lines again, as for the neck area, and the squares will be smaller and smaller, as they will not get to be covered by other braids that come between those underneath.
+5. The Crown: When you get up to the crown, you’ll need to draw lines again, as for the neck area.
+Here, the squares will be smaller and smaller, as they will not be covered by other braids that come between those underneath.

-5. When you get close to the forehead, you’ll make a middle or a side parting and start braiding from the sides up to the middle, where the last row of braids meet on one side and the other.
-There will be several straight lines up, so both the middle and side paths should work, as they are movable, provided that you follow the steps thoroughly.
+6. The Front & Parting: When you get close to the forehead, you’ll make a middle or a side parting and start braiding from the sides up to the middle, where the last row of braids meet.
+There will be several straight lines up, so both the middle and side partings should work, as they are movable—provided that you follow the steps thoroughly.

 That’s how you get no empty spaces between your box braids, looking fabulously full in any type of styling.